WebReflection/uce-template/README.md

 </script>
 ```

-The `@uce/reactive` helper makes it possible to automatically update the view whenever one of its properties changes.
+The `@uce` *reactive* helper makes it possible to automatically update the view whenever one of its properties changes.

 To know more about reactive changes, please [read this Medium post](https://medium.com/@WebReflection/reactive-state-for-data-dom-78332ddafd0e).